khawley/my-talks/superposition2_2018-03-17/html-css_workshop.md

 </html>
 ```

+There are more

-That's because there are more, that gradually decrease in size and importance
+Each gradually decreases in size

 ---
 # All the <h_>'s